Social | Talent creativity

 BSAPIC has been actively leading group companies’ cultural transformation and reformation and as a region engaged in measuring and enhancing employee engagement and its organizational culture through Employee Engagement Surveys (EES).
 BSAPIC observed progression over the last several years in its Employee Engagement Survey since 2018.

-The latest results indicate that BSAPIC employees are highly engaged and enabled, show a high level of pride and commitment to the organization and enjoy an enabling environment that makes good use of their skills and abilities.
-These surveys serve as invaluable tools for understanding employee perspectives and driving continuous improvement initiatives across the organization in enhancing employees’ personal experience of working in Bridgestone, and serving society with superior quality.
+The latest results indicate that BSAPIC teammates are highly engaged and enabled, show a high level of pride and commitment towards the organization and enjoy an enabling environment that makes good use of their skills and abilities.
+These surveys serve as invaluable tools for understanding employee perspectives and driving continuous improvement initiatives across the organization in enhancing employees’ personal experience working in Bridgestone, and serving society with superior quality.
 The survey results required all countries’ leaders to develop their action plans to reflect on the strengths and development areas to amplify the quality of an engaged and enabled workforce.
-Group companies embraced Genbutsu-genba and conducted focus group discussions cross functionally in aggregating and finalizing their group companies’ top priorities of action plans.
+Group companies embraced Genbutsu-Genba and conducted focus group discussions cross functionally in aggregating and finalizing their group companies’ top priorities of action plans.

 BSAPIC adopts an agile EES PDCA approach emphasizing the “Check” to devise and share the best practice of action plans across the region with all countries’ managing directors.
 This approach aims to elevate and accelerate their scores by learning from other group companies’ action plans.